Purple Flowers - A Guide to Purple Flowers

 In feng shui, purple should scarcely be used, since it is considered to be disturbing and cause blood diseases.
 However, it can be used in meditation rooms, since purple is said to stimulate peace of mind and boost creativity.

-Depending on the shade of purple, different meanings can be associated to it:
+Depending on the shade of purple, different meanings can be associated:

-- Deeper shades such as wine, plum or eggplant symbolize glory and power.
+- Deeper shades such as wine or eggplant symbolize glory and power.

 - Lighter shades such as lilac, violet or mauve are related to youth and feminine beauty.

 When offering purple flowers one expresses deep admiration and respect.